rosamundm/devblog/_posts/wagtail-digital-ocean-pt-1.md

 date: '2020-01-29T00:00:00.322Z'
 ---

-My main project for the past couple of months has been building a Wagtail blog (*June 2022 note: the blog is now dead, but I'm going to continue talking about it as if it were still running so that I have to do minimal editing here*).
+My main project for the past couple of months has been building a Wagtail blog (*June 2022 note: the blog in its Wagtail form is now dead, but I'm going to continue talking about it as if it were still running so that I have to do minimal editing here*).
 It is finished, and it runs, but deploying it has been a bit of a sticking point.
 Now that I’m in a place where I could theoretically do so, I don’t want to, mainly because I want to test it properly and learn good habits.

 Still, I’ve learnt a lot through this process so far and wanted to share as I go along.
 Also, I’d rather have at least some content on my blog than wait until absolutely everything is perfect.